How do I get my First Aid/CPR Certificate?

 • Community classes: for people who are interested in knowing it for everyday life

-First Aid and CPR Certificates can be very useful when looking for employment.
-You will get a certificate if you complete required classes.
+First Aid and CPR Certificates can be beneficial when looking for employment since they are required or preferred for some positions.
+You will get a certificate once you complete the required classes.

 Where do I find classes?

-To find First Aid or CPR class near you, check with the Ontario Red Cross, Lifesaving Society, or the Saint John Ambulance.
+To find First Aid or CPR classes near you, check with the Ontario Red Cross, Lifesaving Society, YMCA or the Saint John Ambulance.

 You can also ask your school or local community centre if they have any classes planned in the near future.
 This can save you some time and money.